neil-berg/portfolio/src/posts/2019-05-28-regular-expressions.md

 ---
-title: "Regular expressions for regular people"
+title: "Regular Expressions for Regular People"
 date: "2019-05-28"
-description: Explanations and recipies for useful regular expressions
+description: Explanations and recipes for useful regular expressions
 ---

 ## Regular Expressions for Regular People